About Amanda Walkins

 From Ireland, we headed back to our beloved sunshine and island lifestyle!
 We lived in Mediterranean Malta, where the sun shines 300 days a year.
 Living 2 blocks from the sea and enjoying a rooftop patio and balcony at our apartment, we savored the sunshine!

-We spent several months back in the US with my family and friends before returning to Scotland for more time with his.
-We spent the summer housesitting in London, spending time with lots of adorable furballs and exploring that incredible city…all without paying for accommodations!
+Since then, we spent several months back in the US with my family and friends before returning to Scotland for more time with his.
+That started us on a long-term housesitting jaunt, starting around Edinburgh.

 I sincerely believe that expats make the best tourists.